1. Previous: Table of Contents

 Booleans

-Sometimes you want a variable to hold a value that is either on or off, yes or no, true or false, and so on.
+Sometimes we want a variable to hold a value that is only ever one of two values—either on or off, yes or no, true or false, and so on.

 val earthIsRound: Boolean = true